Markus Rogan

 He earned a scholarship to attend Stanford University from 2000 to 2004.
 On 8 December 2005, in Trieste, Rogan set a new world record in the 200 m backstroke for short course swim pools, with 1:50.43.
 This world record was later broken by American swimmer Ryan Lochte.
 Back on the short course in Short Course World Championships in Manchester, Rogan broke the world record again on 13 April 2008, in a time of 1:47.84, with Lochte finishing second by seven one-hundredths of a second (also under the old world record).
 Both swimmers were wearing the new Speedo LZR Racer swimsuit.

 At the 2008 European Championships in Eindoven, The Netherlands, in March 2008, Rogan told reporters that he was planning to retire after the Beijing Olympics in August.
 He won both the 100 and 200 metre backstroke events (long course) at those European Championships.

 In the meantime, Rogan changed his plans on retirement.
 He swam at the World Championships in 2009 in Rome.
 He was training in Italy and wanted to enjoy the home event with his Italian training partners.

 At the 2010 European championships he won silver in the 200 m IM behind Olympic Silver medalist László Cseh.
 Rogan competed in his last Olympic games in London in 2012.

 He is now a psychologist working with athletes.
 He was the director of performance psychology for the Brazilian Olympic Team in Rio de Janeiro, 2016.

+In 2020, Markus secretly escaped Israel, after testing positive for COVID-19, breaking the law and resulting in his immediate dismissal from his post as performance psychology coach for the Jewish state’s national soccer team, violating government regulations that prohibit confirmed COVID-19 patients from breaking quarantine, and went to Ben Gurion Airport.